Ocute

-Ocute, later known as Altamaha or La Tama and sometimes known conventionally as the Oconee province, was a Native American paramount chiefdom in the Piedmont region of the U.S. state of Georgia in the 16th and 17th centuries.
-Centered in the Oconee River valley, the main chiefdom of Ocute held sway over the nearby chiefdoms of Altamaha, Cofaqui, and possibly others.
+Ocute, later known as La Tama for its southern capital of Altamaha and sometimes known to scholars as the Oconee Province, was a Late Mississippian paramount chiefdom in the U.S. state of Georgia, encountered by Europeans in the 16th and 17th centuries.
+Centered in the Oconee River valley, the Mico (or "great cacique") of Ocute held sway over the immediate neighbors of Altamaha, Cofaqui, and Patofa, from its initial alliance formation in 1325 till its relocation to the Apalachicola and Yamasee Provinces by Westo slave raids in the 1660s.
+The Apalachicola Province, principally its subdivision of Oconee, would eventually resettle the region, giving the river the name it has today.